- Open market operations

 - Minimum reserves

-- The main instruments of monetary policy - history of settings (development of CNB rates)
+- Main instruments of monetary policy - history of settings (development of CNB rates)

 Open market operations are used for steering interest rates in the economy.
 Open market operations are mostly executed in the form of repo operations (based on a general agreement on trading on the financial market).
 With regard to their aim and regularity, the CNB's open market operations can be divided into the following categories: